From the American Psychological Association

 CBT treatment also usually involves efforts to change behavioral patterns.
 These strategies might include:

-• Facing one’s fears instead of avoiding them
+• Facing one's fears instead of avoiding them.

-• Using role playing to prepare for potentially problematic interactions with others
+• Using role-playing to prepare for potentially problematic interactions with others.

-• Learning to calm one’s mind and relax one’s body
+• Learning to calm one's mind and relax one's body.

-CBT places an emphasis on helping individuals learn to be their own therapists.
-Through exercises in the session as well as “homework” exercises outside of sessions, patients/clients are helped to develop coping skills, whereby they can learn to change their own thinking, problematic emotions, and behavior.
+Not all CBT will use all of these strategies.
+Rather, the psychologist and client work together, in a collaborative fashion, to develop an understanding of the problem and a treatment strategy.
+CBT places an emphasis on helping people learn to be their own therapists.
+Through exercises in session as well as "homework" outside of sessions, clients develop coping skills and learn to change their own thinking, problematic emotions, and behavior.

 Source: APA Div.
 12 (Society of Clinical Psychology)